An In-depth Walkthrough of GRPO in NeMo RL#

 To enable the on-policy KL approximation, set the config use_on_policy_kl_approximation=True in the ClippedPGLossConfig.
 By default, we set this config to False to align with standard GRPO.

-Importance Sampling Correction (use_importance_sampling_correction)#
+Importance Sampling Correction#

+This feature is controlled by the parameter use_importance_sampling_correction.
+It applies importance sampling to adjust for discrepancies between the behavior policy and the target policy, improving the accuracy of off-policy estimates.
 The policy we use to draw samples, \(\pi_{\theta_{\text{old}}}\), is used in both the inference framework and the training framework.
 To account for this distinction, we refer to the inference framework policy as \(\pi_{\text{inference}}\) and the training framework policy as \(\pi_{\text{training}}\).
 As noted in Adding New Models, it is possible for the token probabilities from \(\pi_{\text{training}}\) and \(\pi_{\text{inference}}\) to have discrepancies (from numerics, precision differences, bugs, etc.), leading to off-policy samples.
 We can correct for this by introducing importance weights between \(\pi_{\text{training}}\) and \(\pi_{\text{inference}}\) to the first term of the loss function.

 Let \(f_\theta(x) = \min \Big(\frac{\pi_\theta(x)}{\pi_{\theta_{\text{old}}}(x)}A_t, \text{clip} \big( \frac{\pi_\theta(x)}{\pi_{\theta_{\text{old}}}(x)}, 1 - \varepsilon, 1 + \varepsilon \big) A_t \Big)\) represent the first term of loss function.
 Then,